cython/cython/docs/src/tutorial/clibraries.rst

 a sufficient and consistent subset of them.
 Then, consider adapting them somewhat to make them more comfortable to work with in Cython.

+Specifically, you should take care of choosing good argument names for the C functions, as Cython allows you to pass them as keyword arguments.
+Changing them later on is a backwards incompatible API modification.
+Choosing good names right away will make these functions more pleasant to work with from Cython code.

 One noteworthy difference to the header file that we use above is the declaration of the ``Queue`` struct in the first line.  ``Queue`` is in this case used as an *opaque handle*; only the library that is